OTonGitHub/.NET-React/README.md

 ### Semantic-UI

 - lots of components have `as` property, which can be an intrinsic property like `<h1> <h2>` etc, but also be another component.

+### CQRS Using Mediator

+- there is more boiler pattern than using respository class for handling query and commands, this is necessary sacrifies.